cython/cython/docs/src/userguide/faq.rst

 **Answer**: It works as expected in recent versions of Cython.

+As of Cython 3.0, the power operator also has the same semantics as Python, with respect to complex numbers, see `here <power-operator>`_.

 ----------

 Why does Cython not always give errors for uninitialized variables?